-As regards television viewing time, the observed trend of stability between 2012 and 2014 (between 03:44 and 03:43) may hide an effective decrease in viewing time for live TV to the benefit of catch up services46.
+services331.
 It should be noted that television audience measurement increasingly goes beyond the tracking of live viewing to include time-shifted viewing.
 In most countries, viewing is tracked during 6 or 7 days after the live transmission.

 As regards viewing time online and on-demand, mobile consumption is projected to increase in the near future.
 The number of smartphones in Europe is expected to double by 2020, reaching 800 million.
-This will mean that more than 70% of mobile subscriptions will be for smartphones47.
-It must be borne in mind that in 2014, in Europe, Internet video stood for 64% of total consumer internet traffic.
-This share is expected to increase up to 80% by 201948.
-The consumption of videos offered by video-sharing platforms is on the rise49.
+This will mean that more than 70% of mobile subscriptions will be for smartphones332.
+It must be borne in mind that in 2014, Internet video stood for 64% of total consumer internet traffic.
+This share is expected to increase up to 80% by 2019333.
+The consumption of videos offered by video-sharing platforms is on the rise334.

 According to the industry, by 2020, projections suggest that more than 20% of European households will have a specific, paid account with a SVoD provider.
-As a result of this, the projected turnover of all VoD services in Europe should increase by 15% annually to 2020, reaching EUR 6 billion50.
-When looking at online video advertising revenue, it is expected to grow in Europe by more than 75% between 2015 and 2018 up to EUR 4.1 bn with Google and Facebook representing 50 % of the market51.
+As a result of this, the projected turnover of all VoD services in Europe should increase by 15% annually to 2020, reaching EUR 6 billion335.
+When looking at online video advertising revenue, it is expected to grow in Europe by more than 75% between 2015 and 2018 up to EUR 4.1 bn with Google and Facebook representing 50 % of the market336.